oisdk/site/drafts/more-random-access-lists.markdown

     go (P1 i) (Somy (SB2 ::- _ )) = P2 i
 ```

-# Building a Nice Interface
+# Type-Level Lists for A Nicer Interface

 Everything above is pretty much all you need for many use cases, but it's pretty
 ugly stuff.